Salesforce

 11. Double-click the selected Field to insert.

-Check Fields allows you to check conditional fields and synchronise them, relinking fields to the document.
+Check Fields allows you to check conditional fields and synchronize them, relinking fields to the document.

 When fields are blue you can go to Editing and Check Fields to resolve.